-Eligibility for Medicaid in Georgia
+Learn About Requirements for Medicaid in Georgia

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Georgia?
+Who qualifies for Medicaid in Georgia?

 Medicaid eligibility requirements in Georgia begin with the federal income limit for Medicaid beneficiaries.
 Since Medicaid is meant to provide health care coverage to low-income households that cannot afford private health care and do not receive insurance through their employer, the federal government has established strict income limits for those wishing to receive medical assistance.
 Therefore, the first step in qualifying for Medicaid in GA is to meet the mandatory income requirements and be classified as low-income.

 Medicaid benefits eligibility in Georgia did not expand to cover dependent-less adults between the ages of 19 and 65 after the Affordable Care Act’s optional Medicaid expansion.
 Therefore, if an adult is between the ages of 19 and 65, he or she will need to meet additional qualifications beyond having a low income.
 Anybody who meets Medicaid income requirements and is between 19 and 65 years old must also be pregnant, disabled or blind to qualify for benefits.
 A senior citizen who is eligible for Medicaid in GA by classifying as low-income and is in need of a nursing home can also qualify for benefits.
 In addition, women may qualify for medical assistance if they have been diagnosed with breast or cervical cancer and do not have health insurance.